When the Court Steps In

 On petition of any person who appears to have an interest in the estate, the court by temporary order may restrain a personal representative from performing specified acts of administration, disbursement or distribution, or may exercise any powers or discharge any duties of his office, or may make any other order to secure proper performance of his duty, if it appears to the court that the personal representative otherwise may take some action which would jeopardize unreasonably the interest of the applicant or of some other interested person.

 A.R.S. § 14-3607(A)The court can block specific actions, such as selling property, making distributions, or spending estate funds.
-It can also issue broader orders designed to ensure the representative fulfills their fiduciary duty properly.
-Third parties who do business with the personal representative can be named as parties to the proceeding as well.
+The court can also name business parties to the proceeding.

 A Fast Timeline for Resolution